Interroblank/maze-solver/README.md

 	}
 ```

 The asterisks in the above example indicate obstructions.
 The solution path may not pass through the obstruction characters.
 The solution path must also stay within the bounds of the maze.
-So this method, when called, will print 'DRRDDDLL'.
+So this method will print 'DRRDDDLL'.

 ```
 	public static void simpleTest_3() {